JDonnellyCodeInstitute/weather/README.md

     - Search Bar and Button - Set at the highest point of the user interface for ease of use.
     - Weather Icon and Temperature - Largest and most relevant information in the centre of the screen.
     - Sub-data - Humidity and Windspeed sections smaller housed low to left and right of centre.
+    - Supplementary data - Can be clicked to change the user's screen entirely.
+    - Additional information - Changing line at the bottom of the site that reacts to user clicks.

 - __The Skeleton Plane__
-  - Layout and navigation design plan across device types:
+  - The layout and navigation design plan across device types can be seen below.
+Note that at inception the idea for the table of supplementary data hadn't yet been suggested.

     [Wireframe Desktop](assets/images/wireframe-laptop.png)
     [Wireframe Tablet](assets/images/wireframe-tablet.png)